 - We have installed cradles that make it easier to launch life rafts from our vessels and that do not require lifting by staff.

 - All of our vessels have communications equipment such as VHF stationary radios and Back up handheld radios.

 - Our crew undergo extensive training and participate in bi-weekly vessel safety drills.
 These drills include but are not limited to launching the rescue boat, life jacket and PFD inspection, fire, man overboard, collision, grounding, critical systems breakdown, capsize and medical emergency.

 - All of our captains and deckhands have many years experience working on various ocean-going vessels.
 Some have spent their entire lives on and around the ocean, and specifically on the West Coast of Vancouver Island.
 A significant amount of our crew have been employed for over 10 years with Jamie’s Whaling Station.

 - Our crew certifications include: 60 ton limited Master, SVMO-R, SVOP, Marine Advanced First Aid, Marine Basic First Aid, STCW Marine Basic Safety, MED A2, ROC-MC, RPSC and Seafarers Medicals.

 Safety Procedures and Comfort

-- All of our vessels conduct radio check-ins with our offices on shore every 30 minutes.
+- All of our vessels conduct radio check-ins with our offices on shore approximately every 30 minutes.